10 YouTube Video Ideas to Turn All Eyes on You

 Conversely, they retain 80% of what they see.

 Then, once the party is over, create a re-cap video thanking guests for attending.
-This is an ideal way to acknowledge a great turnout and get the excitement brewing for next year!
+Event promotion videos are an ideal way to acknowledge a great turnout and get the excitement brewing for next year!

 5. Tell a Story